Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 A user already found the solution, you have to use [gptfdisk](https://unix.stackexchange.com/a/90224) , so the commands here are wrong, I hope to be able to correct them soon

-Even if you manage to make the partitions, windows pe won't start because it's not compiled for the 855, 855+ and 860.

 # Español